rcw3bb/query-ai/README.md

 After this, the application will be listening on port **5000**.

+:information_source: Stop the application using `CTRL+C`.

 ## :book: Usage

 ### Saving a context to the database
+Stores the provided context in the database for later use.

 #### Endpoint